tumtidum/FlashBoom/README.md

 the timer if it was running.

 To increase the accuracy, the air temperature can be set as well (°Celcius).
-Do this by hovering the mouse-pointer over the spinbox and turning the mouse- wheel.
+Do this by hovering the mouse-pointer over the spinbox and turning the mouse-wheel.
 (On Linux the entire spinbox may be greyed out, it still works though.)

 ## Release History